leeboardtools/mimon/UIDesignNotes.md

     - Additional imbalance accounts as needed for other currencies.

 - Should we be able to disable lots?
+    - By this mean if you turn off lots, then buying and selling securities does not use lots.

 - AccountRegister
     - Auto-complete